125 – 150cc Scooters: The Sweet Spot

 The main advantages of this segment are two-fold.
 The first is performance.
-Most quality 125/150cc scooters will quite happily run all day at 80-90kmh, and even be capable of doing the ton.
-Moreover they will be able to do those speeds legitimately within the rules of the class.
-So taking them out of the main roads of WA will be a much more pleasant experience as you won't have tailgaters, and you won't have to plan ahead when to change lanes on dual carriageways!
-You'd be surprised at the difference it makes, and how much safer you feel.
+Most quality 125/150cc scooters will quite happily run all day at 80-90kmh, and even be capable of doing theoccasional freeway ride.
+So taking them out of the main roads of WA will be a much more pleasant experience as you won’t have tailgaters, and you won’t have to plan ahead when to change lanes on dual carriageways!
+You’d be surprised at the difference it makes, and how much safer you feel.

 The second is technology.
 The engines in this class are almost all four strokes (like your car), rather than two strokes (like your lawnmower).
 4-stroke engines are quieter, more efficient, more reliable.
 They use less fuel.
 They start more easily.
 They last longer.

 The sole disadvantage is of course the licensing.
-But as we've stated, its actually not too hard to get an automatic motorbike license (R-EA) and our scheme will get you through it quicker than you'd think.
+But it’s actually not too hard to get an automatic motorbike license (R-EA) and our instructors on site will get you through it quicker than you’d think.

 Why we prefer a 125/150cc over a 50cc Scooter

 Of all scooters sold in Australia, this segment is easily the biggest.

 Whilst in WA sales of 50cc scooters are higher, in most Eastern states, the 125/150 segment is much larger.
 The reason for this difference is simple: Licensing laws.